 2. ELIGIBILITY & ENTRY

 2.1.
 The Series is open to junior sailors age 8 – 18.
-Adults may participate in the O’Pen Bics and 420s fleets but will not be eligible to receive regatta or series trophies.
+Adults may participate in the O’Pen Skiff and 420s fleets but will not be eligible to receive regatta or series trophies.

 2.2.
 Membership in US Sailing is suggested, but not required for the regatta.
 Membership in any of the respective class associations is not required.